adonese/noebs-docs/misc/s2s.md

 ### IPIN Encryption

 You can use one of our existing encryption libraries to complete IPIN encryption.
+You can access it here: https://github.com/adonese/crypto

+### Purchase / Payment API

+Endpoint: `api/v1/purchase`
+Headers:
+- `Content-Type: application/json`
+- `API-Key` Reserved for future

 | Field | Type |
 |-------|-------|